akamai-contrib/MSL3DVR2NS-migration/README.md

-# SPOD2NS-migration
+# MSL3DVR2NS-migration
-Migration tool for Akamai Stream Packaging to NetStorage (->Static Packaging)
+Migration tool for Akamai Media Services Live 3 Stream Packaging (DVR) to NetStorage (->Static Packaging)

 ## Overview
-This tool will help you migrate your content delivered today from Akamai Stream Packaging OnDemand (SPOD) or also named Media Services OnDemand Stream Packaging (MSOD+SP) to your prefered Netstorage (Akamai Storage) group.
+This tool will help you migrate your content delivered today from Akamai Media Services Live 3 Stream Packaging (DVR) Stream Packaging to your prefered Netstorage (Akamai Storage) group.
-As SPOD is part of an End Of Life program, you have few months left to migrate your VOD library.
+As MSL3+SP is part of an End Of Life program, you have few months left to migrate your LIVE DVR library.
 The current workflow is quite simple, it leverages Netstorage as the downloader:

-* The input is an Akamai Stream Packaging Video OnDemand stream url (legacy SPOD)
+* The input is an Akamai Stream Packaging MSL3+DVR stream url (legacy MSL3+DVR)
 * We inspect the manifests (master and child).
 * We modify the urls as relative
 * We send commands to the destination NetStorage to download all the segments, so that we do not have to download locally and upload again (less bandwidth consumption then).